-The committee also carried out a review of its effectiveness in July 2018 and concluded that there was a high level of effectiveness of the committee and that there were no areas of concern which it needed to bring to the attention of the Board.
+The committee also carried out a review of its effectiveness in July and August 2022 when members completed the HFMA (Healthcare Financial Management Association's) committee effectiveness questionnaire.
+The results were collated and then presented to the committee at the August 2022 meeting.
+It was concluded that there was a high level of effectiveness of the committee and that there were no areas of concern which it needed to bring to the attention of the Board.